 National Texas Coastal Management/Galveston Bay Foundation

 The project will provide undergraduate research opportunities for our students, and allow for collaborative opportunities with upper division students and faculty at UHCL.
 These opportunities are critical for science students in community college programs to compete successfully for spots in university programs when they transfer, and to build skills necessary for employment within the sciences.
-The $37,892 grant starts October 1, 2014, and ends April 30, 2014.
+The $37,892 grant started Oct.
+1, 2014, and ended April 30, 2014.

 The Texas Higher Education Coordinating Board – Perkins

-Annually, the Perkins grant provides support services such as childcare assistance, textbook lending, and tutoring. to low income students with technical majors.
-The 2012 award amount is $315,674 The grant also funds some equipment for technical programs.
-Administered through Special Populations office; contact Clare Fleming @ 281.
-425.6559 For more information.
+Annually, the Perkins grant provides support services such as childcare assistance, textbook lending, and tutoring to low income students with technical majors.
+The 2012 award amount is $315,674.
+The grant also funds some equipment for technical programs.
+Administered through Special Populations office; contact Kewana Davis at 281.425.6559 for more information.

-The Texas Higher Education Coordinating Board – Nursing Shortage Reduction Program – Under 70% Graduation rate
+The Texas Higher Education Coordinating Board – Nursing Shortage Reduction Program – Under 70 Percent Graduation rate

-This award is one of three state programs designed o increase the number of nursing graduates in college and university programs that have under a 70% graduation rate.
-The $161,955 grant ends November 1, 2012.
+This award is one of three state programs designed o increase the number of nursing graduates in college and university programs that have under a 70 percent graduation rate.
+The $161,955 grant ended Nov.
+1, 2012.

 The Texas Higher Education Coordinating Board – Nursing Shortage Reduction Program

 This state program aims to increase the numbers of RN licensure graduates from colleges and universities.
 The $51,742 grant can be used for retention, recruitment and faculty development.
-The grant ends November 1, 2012.
+The grant ended Nov.
+1, 2012.

 Texas Higher Education Coordinating Board – Nursing Innovation Grant Program (NIGP)

 The NIGP program provides funding to improve the identification and tracking of at-risk nursing students.
-The grant award is $89,808 over a two year period, and funding ends May 31, 2013.
+The grant award is $89,808 over a two year period, and funding ended May 31, 2013.